 Traveling on a budget is sometimes hard, but Blue Grass Cabin guests can easily have a memorable and relaxing time in Highland County with these free-to-inexpensive activities:

-BARN QUILT SELF-GUIDED TOUR: With over 50 barn quilts in Highland County (and only 36 listed on the self-guided brochure), our mountain paradise is home to the first barn quilt tour in Virginia.
+BARN QUILT SELF-GUIDED TOUR: With over 50 barn quilts in Highland County, our mountain paradise is home to the first barn quilt tour in Virginia.
 “What’s a barn quilt?” you may ask.
 This unique piece of artistry, which decorates country barns, is a hand-painted square featuring a pattern similar to a quilt square.
 The first barn quilt trail began in 2001 with Donna Sue Groves of Adams County, Ohio.
 Today, Highland County is one of the thousands of communities nationwide that participates in this newer tourism and heritage trend.
 A majority of squares featured on the Highland County Barn Quilt Tour were created by local barn quilt artist Margie Boesch of Highland Barn Quilts while others were created by local residents.
 Take a look at this online brochure from HighlandCounty.org to see the variety of shapes and colors you can find along the trail.
 It can be a learning experience for kids or even a kind-of scavenger hunt for all ages!

 SCENIC DRIVING SELF-GUIDED TOUR: Another Highland County self-guided tour includes a Scenic Driving option that points drivers through the beautiful Bullpasture, Cowpasture, and Blue Grass valleys.
 Explorers will also pass through Big Valley, Back Creek, and Doe Hill – all of which are little corners of Highland County that are even less-populated and showcase true country and remote living.
 Additionally, the McDowell Battlefield Drive holds something for history buffs as it highlights the Highland County Museum & Heritage Center, Sugar Tree Country Store, the historic and cannonball-hit McDowell Presbyterian Church, as well as Sitlington Hill and the McDowell Battlefield, itself.
 Click here to download the online brochure through HighlandCounty.org!